 In the case of the latter ingredients, UV protection is directly related to the dispersion quality and particle size of the UV filters and absorbers.

 - Powdered ingredients, such as cetyl alcohol and stearic acid are typically dispersed into the oil phase.
 The water phase is prepared separately, containing emulsifiers and stabilizers (Carbomers, Cellulose Gums and Hydrocolloids).

 - The oil phase and water phase are then mixed to form an emulsion.
 Depending on the formulation, some applications may require heating 110 - 185°F (45 - 85°C)

 - Depending on the formulation, the UV filters and absorbers are supplied as a powder and can be dispersed into either the water or oil phase before or after the emulsion is formed.

-Using conventional mixers and agitators several challenges arise:
+When using conventional mixers and agitators for sunscreen manufacturing several challenges commonly arise: